Liam-Eagen/BulletproofsPP/README.md

 This code is not competitive with implementations in C or Rust or that use highly performant libraries for the elliptic curve operations.
-However, it is possible to roughly estimate the theoretical performance of Bulletproofs++ by counting the number of elliptic curve operations, as these are by far the most time consuming part of both proving and verification.
+However, it is possible to estimate the theoretical performance of Bulletproofs++ by counting the number of elliptic curve operations, as these are by far the most time consuming part of both proving and verification.
 By these metrics, a 64 bit range proof using 16 base 16 digits would require approximately half as many elliptic curve operations to prove and about 18 percent as many to verify.

 Proof size is easy to measure, and for many applications is similarly important to verification time.
 The case of the 64 bit range proof is particularly important in practice, as most cryptocurrencies store amounts using a number of bits that is approximately 64.
+For curves where both curve points and scalar are represented using 32 byte values the proof sizes are

 #### 1x64 bit (bytes)
-Bulletproofs: 672
+* Bulletproofs: 672
-Bullteproofs+: 576 (Delta 96)
+* Bulletproofs+: 576 (Delta 96)
-Bulletproofs++: 416 (Delta 256)
+* Bulletproofs++: 416 (Delta 256)

 #### 2x64 bit (bytes
-Bulletproofs:   736
+* Bulletproofs:   736
-Bulletproofs+:  640 (Delta 96)
+* Bulletproofs+:  640 (Delta 96)
-Bulletproofs++: 480 (Delta 256)
+* Bulletproofs++: 480 (Delta 256)

 ## Improvements

 There are several features from the paper currently not implemented in code, but are in the paper

+* More Elliptic Curves
 * Arithmetic Circuits
 * Multiparty Proving
 * Batch Verification
-* Eliminaton of the seperate multiplicity commitment when all bases are shared.
+* Elimination of the separate multiplicity commitment when all bases are shared.
-* Differentiating conserved, as in the amounts sum to zero, from typed reciprocal range proofs.
-Also, eliminate the type component in the case types are not used.
+* Differentiating conserved, as in the amounts sum to zero, from typed reciprocal range proofs
+* Eliminate the type component in the case types are not used

 There are also a bunch of opportunities for improvement.
 In no particular order these are

 * Transition to using a better (faster/complete/tested) EC library, presumably via FFI bindings.
-* Alternatively, implement a pure Haskell EC library that is ``good enough."
+* Alternatively, implement a pure Haskell EC library that is "good enough."
   Already have some code for finite field operations that is better that Integers and mod p after every operation, but a lot of room for improvement.
 * In that vein, test performance of using shared/unboxed vectors, depending on